 Limited information on sexual risks for women in the trial suggests sex caused far less than half of new HIV infections during the trial.
 During quarterly follow-up visits, 49% of women reported more than 10 sex acts in the previous three months; to err on the high side, I assume all women averaged 15 sex acts per quarter or 60 per year.
 Fifty-five percent reported no condom use during their last sex act (see Table S11 in ).
 From this I estimate an average of 33 (= 55% x 60) unprotected sex acts per year for all women.
 I assume 25% of partners were HIV-positive.
 Using a transmission efficiency of 0.12 per 100 sex acts (from a study in Uganda) I estimate women got HIV from sex at the rate of 1%/year (= 33 unprotected sex acts/year x 25% with an HIV-positive partner x 0.0012 transmissions per HIV-exposed sex act).
 This is far less than the observed 3.8%/year rate of new infections.

-Like many other studies in high-prevalence areas in Africa, the study withholds collected data relevant to assess sexual and non-sexual risks; eg, the study does not report if women with new infections during follow-up intervals reported any sex acts during those intervals.
+Like many other studies in high-prevalence areas in Africa, the study withholds collected data relevant to assess sexual and non-sexual risks.
+Encouragingly, the study tested partners for HIV (pp 305-6 in ), following recent WHO advice.
+But the study does not say how many partners tested HIV-positive or how much having an HIV-positive partner increased a woman’s HIV risk.
+The study does not report if women who got HIV during follow-up intervals reported any sex acts — with or without HIV-positive partners — during those intervals.
 This, too, violates the Declaration of Helsinki (article 36: “Researchers have a duty to make publicly available the results of their research on human subjects and are accountable for the completeness and accuracy of their reports…”).

 Aside from not reporting all relevant collected information, by all accounts the study did not collect other relevant information.
-Like most other foreign-funded HIV research in Africa, the study ignored non-sexual risks and did not trace and test partners.
-Testing partners is not only good ethics, protecting HIV-negative partners, but also good science, providing evidence to estimate how much HIV comes from sex and to identify factors to explain why heterosexual transmission of HIV may be more dangerous in Africa than elsewhere, if indeed that is so.
+Like most other foreign-funded HIV research in Africa, the study ignored non-sexual risks. not trace and test partners.

 Unethical research funded from rich countries has harmed people in less developed countries for decades.
 The ECHO trial had no problem finding health care professionals willing to do the dirty work and no problem getting ethical approval: more than 750 people collaborated in ECHO research and 13 review boards approved it (supplementary appendix in ).